 1. Comodo Internet Security

 Comodo Internet Security is a complete virus- and malware-removal software.
 It detects and protects systems from viruses, malware, spyware, rootkit attacks, bots and more before they can infect your computer.
-It uses both local and cloud-based virus definitions, so computers are protected even if the software isn't up-to-date.
+It uses both local and cloud-based virus definitions, so computers are protected even if the software isn't up to date.

 Why it's different: Unlike most free antivirus solutions that offer limited capabilities, Comodo is a fully functional software that uses enterprise-grade technology at no extra cost.
 In addition to scanning, detecting and protecting systems from viruses and other malicious attacks, Comodo features an auto sandbox technology to safely run untrusted programs, Secure DNS to filter blacklisted websites in real time, personalized alerts, and the ability to lock down computers and restrict them to whitelisted applications.